yonatanrozin/Max-Pink-Trombone/README.md

 - Write values to ```[buffer~ targetDiameter]```.
 Observe in ```[jsui]``` how the current values ramp smoothly towards the new values.
 - Alternatively, write values to ```[buffer~ diameter]``` to set the current diameter values directly, with no ramp. __You must ALSO write the same values to targetDiameter or they'll just return to their previous values.__
 Be aware that setting diameter values directly may result in tract shapes that are neither achievable in the original Pink Trombone GUI, nor producible naturally in a human mouth.
 This may cause unnatural-sounding "speech" patterns, but will probably sound cool regardless.

+## Coming soon
+- Polyphony - manipulate multiple voices at once!
+- A tool for generating tongue/constriction sequences for speech automation
+- Max4Live?

 ## Notice
 This patch is based heavily and exclusively on the original [Pink Trombone](https://dood.al/pinktrombone/), created by Neil Thapen and released under the [MIT License](https://opensource.org/license/mit).